HyperBlaze456/kimi-gated-delta-attn/kimi_gated_delta_attn/Arch.md

 .
 Receive `x_4`: roll → `[x_2, x_3, 0]`, write → `[x_2, x_3, x_4]` (oldest `x_1` dropped)

 ### FusedRMSNormGated
-In the original `triton` implementation, the gating logic is fused naturally in to
+In the original `triton` implementation, the gating logic is 'fused'.

+The JAX implementation does not have all that.
+It just gates it sequentially.
+JAX has a strong compiler, so it should be tested whether if the calculations are fused or not after compile.

+Fortunately, the logic itself is very straightforward.

+We do standard root-mean-square normalization.
+The gate can be applied before or after.

+Then the typical weight and optional bias addition is done.

+Overall very simple and easy to understand module, except that further on kernel might be needed.

 The definition of pass is present at [gated_deltanet.py](naive/gated_deltanet.py)